Scaling solutions for asymptotically free quantum gravity: Fixed points

 We find several types of fixed points.
 The first type occurs for non-zero and finite $u_*$, $w_*$, $c_*$ and $d_*$.
 This asymptotically safe fixed points generalize the Reuter fixed point.
 Second, we obtain asymptotically free fixed points for $(c^{-1})_*=(d^{-1})_*=0$, with non-zero and finite $u_*$ and $w_*$.
 Third, the IR-fixed points obey $(w^{-1})_*=0$, $c_*=d_*=0$ with finite non-zero $u_*$.
 The scaling solutions connect a UV-fixed point with an IR-fixed point.
 For the UV-fixed point one may take either the asymptotically free (AF) or the asymptotically safe (AS) fixed point.

+In the presence of several fixed points the characterization of UV- or IR-fixed points is relative.
 The trajectories linking the AF-and AS-fixed point flow from the AF-fixed point to the AS-fixed point as $\tilde\rho$ increases.
-The AS-fixed point can therefore be approached as an intermediate partial fixed point.
+Being exactly on this trajectory the AS-fixed point would be the IR-fixed point.
+For trajectories very close to this particular trajectory the AS-fixed point is first approached very closely, while the trajectory subsequently turns away from the AS-fixed point and finally reaches the IR-fixed point for $\tilde\rho\to 0$.
+The AS-fixed point can therefore be approached as an intermediate approximate fixed point.

 We investigate the fixed point values and the corresponding critical exponents in the presence of matter.
 In a numerical analysis a lot of artifactual fixed points are found.
 As selection criterions for realistic fixed points, we consider $w_*>0$, $\tilde m_{t*}^2>-1$ and $\tilde m_{\sigma*}^2>-1$.
 Furthermore, we remove fixed points which yield huge values of the critical exponents $|\theta_i|>100$ because those indicate that the fixed point value is located close to the poles of the propagators of the metric field.